Talk · TDWI München 2026

 Dr. Simon Harrer (CEO & Co-Founder, Entropy Data) · June 23, 2026

-A solo talk at TDWI München 2026.
-Simon opens with a glimpse of the future — a coding agent building a data product on its own — then rewinds to show that the future is already here, built on a stack of open standards: ODCS for data contracts, ODPS for data products, and OSI for semantics, all wrapped in open-source tooling.
+A solo talk at TDWI München 2026, in three movements.
+Simon opens by teasing the future: he kicks off a coding agent to build a data product on its own, then lets it run in the background.
+He spends the middle of the talk on the stack of open standards that makes that possible (ODCS for data contracts, ODPS for data products, OSI for semantics) and the open-source tooling around them.
+By the end the agent is done, and the future turns out to be already here.
 The closing ask: help make history by getting these standards over the line.

 Live at TDWI München 2026.
 The annotation below is an edited summary of the slides.